TechLabs-Remote-Bootcamp/WS24-MyDailyImpact/README.md

 MISTRAL_API_KEY=mistral_api_key

 ```
-**NOTE: please contact the team lead Vivian (vivianmargothsandler@gmail.com) to acquire these private keys**
+**NOTE: please contact the team lead Vivian (vivianmargothsandler@gmail.com) to acquire these private keys.**

-### 5. Start the FastAPI server:
+### 6. Start the FastAPI server:

-In the same bash or terminal from step 3 (you should be in your virtual environment and in the directory deeplearning/rag_pipeline/app):
+In the same bash or terminal from step 4 (you should be in your virtual environment and in the directory deeplearning/rag_pipeline/app):
 - `uvicorn main:app --host 0.0.0.0 --port 8000 --reload`

-### 6. Start the backend server:
+### 7. Start the backend server:

 - open new bash or new terminal
 - `cd backend`